 Another option is to use natural therapies to help dissolve the stones.
 As with oral medications this usually takes time and is more effective for small stones.
 As opposed to conventional treatment options for gallstones, dietary changes and herbs do not have the negative side effects.
 In fact they are meant to dissolve the stones and to support the health of the liver and gallbladder in the long-term.

-Talk to your doctor about seeing a naturopathic physician who can instruct you about what herbs and food to use to improve your condition and get rid of the stones.
+and get rid of the stones.
 They can also outline cleansing detox diets that can be very effective.
 In general, a diet high in fruits and vegetables, and low in animal products and processed, fatty and refined foods is necessary.
 Drinking plenty of water as well as fresh apple, pear, cucumber and beet juices will help.
 Consistently drinking herbal teas such as chamomile, peppermint, ginger, barberry bark, dandelion root and boldo is also helpful.

 A simple natural tonic to help try and encourage natural gallstone elimination consists of: